EasySensors/WallSocketInsertableNode/README.md

 Check picture to see both Analog and Digital pins | ![](https://github.com/EasySensors/WallSocketInsertableNode/blob/master/pics/Pins.jpg?raw=true)
 D5 with 200 ohm resistor connector <br>and A2 as Relay button | In case you do not like soldered SK6812mini <br> you may use here regular LED for Relay visulal feedback <br> ![](https://github.com/EasySensors/WallSocketInsertableNode/blob/master/pics/LEDregular.jpg?raw=true)
 A1 |	connected to ACS712 current sensor
-A2 |	connected to JST  1.25 мм connector
-A3 |	connected to  ATSHA204A
+A2 |	connected to JST  1.25 мм connector.
+Used as external relay switch inthe sketch A3 |	connected to  ATSHA204A
 D6 |	connected to Pixel LED SK6812mini
 D7 |	connected to the 10A Relay